-Authentication Settings - LDAP

-The Captive Portal is a built-in web authentication server.
+Authentication Settings - POP3 The Captive Portal is a built-in web authentication server.
 When a station connects to an AP, the web browser will be redirected to a web authentication page.
 In this window, user can view and configure the Captive Portal settings.
-After selecting LDAP as the authentication type, we can configure the LDAP authentication that will be applied to each wireless client in this network.
+After selecting POP3 as the Authentication Type, we can configure the POP3 authentication that will be applied to each wireless client in this network.
 Session timeout Enter the session timeout value here.
-This value can be

-(1-1440): from 1 to 1440 minutes.
+This value (1-1440): can be from 1 to 1440 minutes.
 By default, this value is 60 minutes.

+SSID Index: Select the SSID for this authentication.
 Authentication Type: Select the captive portal encryption type here.

-Options to choose from are Web Redirection, Username/

-Password, Passcode, Remote RADIUS, LDAP and POP3.

-In this section we'll discuss the LDAP option.
+Options to choose from are Web Redirection, Username/Password, Passcode, Remote RADIUS, LDAP and POP3.
+In this section we'll discuss the POP3 option.